Koha-Community/kohadocs/source/opac.rst

 .. _search-results-label:

-Search Results
+Search results
 ---------------------------------------

-To search the OPAC you can either choose to enter your search words in the box at the top of the OPAC or click on the 'Advanced Search' link to perform a more detailed search.
+To search the OPAC you can either choose to enter your search words in the box at the top of the OPAC or click on the 'Advanced search' link to perform a more detailed search.

 |image937|